MdTajwarAliRumman/Performance-Testing-on-Rest-Booking-API-Using-JMeter-with-Sample-Reports/README.md

 ### **#(Note: Get the entire project by downloading the full code from the collection and environment.)**
-## Rest Booking API Testing with Postman & Newman
+## Performance Testing on Rest Booking API using JMeter
-This project provides an example of utilizing Postman for API testing, including a set of tests to verify different API endpoints.
+This project provides an example of utilizing JMeter for performance testing.
+The project also offers a report on various thread counts (user counts), with the test commencing at 100 users and concluding with 1800 users and 10 loop counts.

 ### **Features**

 - Tests for GET, POST, PUT, PATCH, DELETE requests
 - Collection of tests covering different API endpoints
-- Environment setup for easy switching between environments
-- Pre-request scripts for data setup
-- Test scripts for assertions and validations
+- Test Plan setup
+- Each Request containing HTTP Header Manager
+- View Results Tree

 ## API Documentation:

 ### **Technology used:**
 - Jmeter
--

 ### **Prerequisite:**
 - RAM: At least 16Gb RAM, 32GB recommended.
-- Newman
-- Newman Html Report Library

 ### **Installation**